keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

 ![Greek fire](/images/Greekfire-madridskylitzes1.jpg)

-"The Roman fleet setting fire to the enemy fleet [led by Thomas of Sicily]". *Madrid Skylitzes*, manuscript on teh Byzantines for the court of Plamero in Sicily, **12th century CE**
+"The Roman fleet setting fire to the enemy fleet [led by Thomas of Sicily]". *Madrid Skylitzes*, manuscript on the Byzantines for the court of Plamero in Sicily, **12th century CE**
 {:.figcaption}

 >  Automatic fire is composed of equal parts of native sulfur, rock salt, incense, thunderbolt stone, or pyrites, ground in a black mortar in the midday sun, and mixed with equal parts of the resin of the black sycamore and liquid asphalt of Zakynthos to a greasy paste.